Greeshraj/chat-application/README.md

 #### **1. Overview**

 **Chatterbox** is a messaging app where users can chat with friends, either one-on-one or in groups.
-It also has an AI tool that responds to messages starting with `@gpt`.
+It also has an AI tool that responds to messages starting with `@bot`.
 The app supports text, images, videos, and video calls.

 ---